 \textbf{Histopathology data.} The diagnostic WSIs for a patient are divided into 224 $\times$ 224 patches, as required for obtaining patch embeddings using the pre-trained foundation model, UNI.
 The magnification level of the WSI is randomly chosen from the available options to make the model magnification level agnostic.
-The patches whose mean intensity normalized between 0 and 1 is more than 0.8 are excluded.
+The patches having normalized mean intensity more than 0.8 are excluded.
 It is observed that such patches consist mostly of the background region and hence, they do not contribute to the prediction.
+We do not use stain normalization in preprocessing the WSIs in line with recent works that find no significant effect of using stain normalization as a preprocessing step \cite{stain_norm}.
 The 224 $\times$ 224 patches are provided as input to UNI to obtain the patch embeddings of dimension 1 $\times$ 1024.
 UNI \cite{uni} is a pre-trained vision encoder for histopathology developed using private datasets, and thus is not based on the public datasets used in our experiments.

 \textbf{Transcriptomic data.} As proposed in MCAT \cite{mcat}, the corresponding transcriptomic data of the patient is divided into 6 broad categories of genes - tumour suppressor genes, oncogenes, protein kinases, cell differentiation markers, transcription factors, and cytokines and growth factors.
-The gene expression levels are z-score normalized if already not done.
-Our model, PathGen, is trained to synthesize such transcriptomic data from the corresponding WSI.
-Embeddings of dimension 1 $\times$ 1024 are obtained for the gene expression levels of each category using the gene encoders.
+The gene expression levels are z-score normalized if not already done.
+Our model, PathGen, is trained to synthesize such transcriptomic data from the corresponding WSIs.
+The gene encoders are trained to obtain embeddings of dimension 1 $\times$ 1024 for the gene expression levels of each category.